 You can learn to do both (first without fire) and then opt to light them on fire for a once-in-a-lifetime experience you’ll be talking about for years!

-Book your Polynesian drumming and fire dancing lesson
+Book your Polynesian fire dancing lesson

-83. MAKE A HAWAIIAN NOSEFLUTE
+57. MAKE A HAWAIIAN NOSE FLUTE

-The ancient Hawaiians made noseflutes out of bamboo and now you can learn how to make one yourself.
+The ancient Hawaiians made nose flutes out of bamboo, and now you can learn how to make one yourself.
 You’ll get to trek into the jungle to harvest bamboo and then drill holes and burn them to create a one-of-a-kind Hawaiian musical instrument.

 Along the way, you’ll get to learn more about Hawaiian culture and history.

-Book your Hawaiian noseflute class
+Book your Hawaiian nose flute class

-84. GO ON A KAUAI SCAVENGER HUNT
+58. GO ON A KAUAI SCAVENGER HUNT

 Whether this is your first trip to Kauai or your 20th, you’ll definitely discover new things about Kauai on this magical Kauai Scavenger Hunt up in Hanalei.